polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 The core idea of PVQ is to have a unified interface that meets the aforementioned requirements.

 At the runtime side, an extension-based system is introduced to serve as a standardization layer across different chains.
-Each extension specification defines a set of cohesive apis.
+Each extension specification defines a set of cohesive APIs.
 Runtime developers can freely select which extensions they want to implement, and have full control over how the data is sourced - whether from single or multiple pallet functions, with optional data transformations applied.
 The runtime aggregates all implemented extensions into a single unified interface that takes a query program and corresponding arguments, and returns the query result.
 This interface will be exposed in two ways: as a Substrate RuntimeAPI for off-chain queries, and as an XCM instruction for cross-chain queries.

-At the client side or in XCM use cases, it can easily detect what extensions that a runtime supports.
+At the client side or in XCM use cases, the client can easily detect which extensions are supported by a runtime through the metadata API.
+This allows for runtime feature discovery and enables clients to adapt their behavior based on available functionality.
 Client-side developers can encode their desired custom computation logic into the query program and its arguments, while the actual data access happens through runtime-implemented extensions.

-In conclusion, the PVQ involves three components:
+In conclusion, PVQ involves three components:

 - PVQ Extension System: Standardize the functionality across different chains.
 - PVQ Executor: Aggregates the extensions and perform the query from off-chain or cross-chain.